 If you can’t be with your family on Christmas there are many easy ways to stay connected thanks to technology.

-Cell phones make staying connected so much easier!
-Remember to consider time zone changes when scheduling these calls and video chats.
+Remember to consider time zone changes when scheduling calls and video chats.

 Depending on where you are celebrating Christmas away from home, it is possible to get involved in the local Christmas events.

-If you typically go to a Christmas Eve church service, do a quick google search of the area and see which churches are offering services.
+If you typically go to a Christmas Eve worship church service, do a quick Google search of the area and see which churches are offering services.

 Find fun ways to make the holidays special and immerse yourself in the local holiday customs.
 This will add some new and fun memories to your Christmas.

-If you don’t have room to take the decorations home with you then donate them to a shelter before you leave.
+If you don’t have room to take the decorations home with you, then donate them to a shelter or Goodwill before you leave.

-Where will you be spending the holidays?
 How do you make it special even if you are celebrating Christmas away from home?
-Comment and let me know!
+Share in the comments and let us know.